 Shooting footage in the highest resolution possible is important for so many different reasons, but working with video files that can be as large as several gigabytes during the post-production process can take quite a lot of time.
 Using 4K or UHD files in your projects can also slow down your video editing software and even cause it to crash, especially if the computer you’re editing on doesn’t have a lot of processing power.
-Many professional video editing software such as Adobe Premiere Pro, DaVinci Resolve and even Filmora9 can offer a simple solution to this issue by creating and editing smaller proxy video files.
+Many professional video editing software such as Adobe Premiere Pro and even Filmora can offer a simple solution to this issue by creating and editing smaller proxy video files.
 So in this article, we are going to share with you everything you need to know about proxy video editing and show you how you can edit these proxy files to make videos in Filmora9.

 Part 1: What is Proxy Video Editing and How Does a Proxy Work?

 Once all the video clips you’d like to use in your next video are transferred from the camera to a computer and organized properly, you can start thinking about the most efficient way of piecing them together.
 That’s where the creation of proxy files comes in, as you don’t have to work with the original size RAW files.
 Instead, you can create proxies that are significantly smaller than the video files your camera has captured and still export the video in the 4K or UHD resolution.
 This is a simple and yet very effective video editing technique that makes the video editing process much smoother since it will shorten the amount of time your computer needs to render previews or perform any other video editing task.

 Proxy video editing is a great option if the computer you’re using for editing has a modest amount of RAM or if its processor is not powerful enough to support the demanding tasks of applying complex visual effects.
 Even though proxy files can shorten the amount of time you need to spend in the editing room, this video editing technique is only useful in a particular context.
 So what are the benefits of proxy video editing, exactly?